KeatonJSant/santk_resume/docs/index.md

 `Summer 2020`
 __Financial Dashboard__
-- Utilized PowerBI to create a dashboard to track persenal finances
+- Utilized PowerBI to create a desktop and mobile dashboard to track persenal finances
 - Designed and developed a database in MySQL to insert financial data
 - Created a view to improve data analytical efficiency